Straight ally: History

-Impact on Students
+Impact on students

 Most of what has been written, academically, about LGBTQ+ youth has focused on non-normative development or risk outcomes.
-This focus has overshadowed and often-times disregarded the ways in which young LGBTQ+ people and their allies are actively engaged in creating positive change for themselves and their peers; for many young people, this active engagement is achieved through involvement and leadership in high school Gay-Straight Alliances (Fields and Russell 2005).
+This focus has overshadowed and often-times disregarded the ways in which young LGBTQ+ people and their allies are actively engaged in creating positive change for themselves and their peers; for many young people, this active engagement is achieved through involvement and leadership in high school Gay-Straight Alliances.
 Adolescence is an important developmental period for individual engagement in community and social concerns; empowerment suggests that young people discover their capacity to become agents of change in issues and causes they care about.
-Sexuality activism has emerged as an important arena for youth activism (Fields and Russell 2005) and offers a unique context in which to study youth empowerment.
+Sexuality activism has emerged as an important arena for youth activism, and offers a unique context in which to study youth empowerment.

 Those most impacted by gay-straight alliances are LGBTQ+ students; however, gay and straight members alike are benefitted from the sense of community and empowerment that gay-straight alliances provide.
 In 1994, Anderson categorized gay youth as an "at risk" population.
 He believes that school-based support groups can help to counter the negative statistics in the lives of gay youth (homelessness, high school dropouts, drug and alcohol abuse, victims of physical violence, and suicide).
 Participants in this study experienced some of the hopelessness and despair common to gay youth, but they also became empowered young people through their association with the GSA.
 Being a part of the GSA helped them to move beyond the depressing statistics and gain stronger identities.
 Their new identities were expressed in their educational lives as well as their personal and social lives.
-They became empowered by working toward a collective goal: challenging the system in which they previously believed they could not have an impact" (Lee, 2002).
+They became empowered by working toward a collective goal: challenging the system in which they previously believed they could not have an impact".

-Impact on Society
+Impact on society

 According to many studies, involvement in high school gay-straight alliances leads to more civically active young adults.
 "The current study demonstrated significant associations between GSA involvement level and forms of civic engagement, including efforts to counter discrimination and raise others' awareness of LGBTQ issues.
 Our findings highlight the promising role that GSAs could play in building civic engagement capacity among their members.
-Ultimately, as active and engaged citizens, LGBTQ youth and their allies could play a major role in challenging oppressive systems and promoting social justice for LGBTQ individuals in society" (Poteat, Calzo, & Yoshikawa, 2018).
+Ultimately, as active and engaged citizens, LGBTQ youth and their allies could play a major role in challenging oppressive systems and promoting social justice for LGBTQ individuals in society".